PR454D/opendata/open-tsdb/README.md

 ┌──────────────────────────────────────────────────────────┐
 │                   SeriesDictionaryValue                  │
 ├──────────────────────────────────────────────────────────┤
-│  FixedElementArray<series_id: u32>                             │
+│  series_id: u32                                          │
 └──────────────────────────────────────────────────────────┘
 ```

 **Structure:**

-- The value is a `FixedElementArray<u32>` encoding the list of `series_id` values that
+- The value is a single `series_id` (u32) that has the specified fingerprint.
-  have the specified fingerprint.
-In the common case of no collisions, this array
-  contains a single `series_id`.
-When collisions occur, multiple series IDs are
-  stored, and the forward index must be consulted to disambiguate by comparing
-  the actual label sets.
+  Hash collisions are assumed not to occur (we should consider changing this
+  to a FixedElementArray<SeriesId> to allow for hash collisions).

 ### `ForwardIndex` (`RecordType::ForwardIndex` = `0x03`)